Th3HoopMan/small-magic-box/src/pages/articles/top-11-most-anticipated-games-of-2022-ranked-as-of-january.md

 * Planet of Lana - I’m not sure what the gameplay is...but it looks neat
 * Little Devil Inside - The latest Playstation State of Play actually cooled me quite a bit on this game, but I’m keeping my eye on it
 * Stray - It looks cute, but I need to see real gameplay
-* Lego Star Wars: The Skywalker Saga - Looks incredible, but I don’t know if I’ll actually get around to playing it.
+* Lego Star Wars: The Skywalker Saga - Looks incredible, but I don’t know if I’ll actually get around to playing it